Tes3awy/Cisco-DNA-Center-Device-List/README.md

 You need to provide your DNA Center credentials in a `.env` file.
 Create a `.env` file from `.env.example` and don't delete the latter.
 When there is a `.env` file in the current directory, it'll override the `.env.example`.

-Then run:
+**Then run:**

 ```python3
 python main.py
 ```

 Voila :sparkles:!
-The Excel file is created automatically for the device list on Cisco DNA Center and configuration files of those devices are created in `configs/<device_id>.txt`.
+The Excel file is created automatically for the device list on Cisco DNA Center, configuration files of those devices are created in `configs/<device_id>.txt`, and a network health diagram is generated in `net_health/<BASE_URL>.jpg`.

 > The Excel file opens immediately upon creation.